mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 So, the ripeness of the fruit is not good enough.
 Because, for instance, finishing high school or university, and getting the degrees, [like] doctorate degrees – it’s *ripe*, but it’s not ripe *exactly*.
 After that you have to polish yourself again and again.
 And then, maybe [...] you can let your life mature and ripen, so then you become a great medical doctor et cetera as a human being, because you can help.

 But it’s not good enough.
-So, you have to make your life *more* mature – until the maturity of fruit falls down to the ground and all the guts come out.
-That means your personality is not only working in your territory, so-called [field of] medicine, or psychology, or music.
-But also, when your maturity is perfected, completed, at that time your maturity, personality is working everywhere, even in daily routine, even though [it is] out of your music area or psychological area as a professional.
+So, you have to make your life *more* mature – until the mature fruit falls down to the ground and all the guts come out.
+That means your personality is not only working in your territory, so-called [field of] medicine, or psychology, or music – but also, when your maturity is perfected, completed, at that time your mature personality is working everywhere, even in daily routine, even out of your music area or psychological area as a professional.
 Wherever you may go, your life is really working smoothly.

 That is called *freedom*, *emancipation*.
 Or *maturity*.
 Or *adept*.